mainak-admin/distributed-computing-suzuki-kasami/README.md

 <br/>
 **Note:** Before pressing ENTER please ensure all sites are initialized by running the compilation commands on respective command prompts.
 For example: If there are 4 sites then the compilation code should be executed on 4 separate command prompts.
 The basic assumption is that, all the sites are in a running state pre execution.
 The program will execute successfully once all sites are up.<br/>
 Once all sites are up, press ENTER on any site and the algorithm will work.
 On initialization, site 1 will hold the token.<br/>
-Threads are used by the program to handle incoming requests, synchronzing LN and sending token.<br/>
+Threads are used by the program to handle incoming requests, synchronizing LN and sending token.<br/>

 **Output logs:**<br/>